- Download our Moving to Seattle Guide (PDF)

-One of the most important tasks facing expats moving to Seattle will be finding a home.
-While expats are able to purchase property in the USA, most prefer to rent, at least initially.
+One of the first tasks facing expats moving to Seattle will be finding a home.
+While expats can purchase property in the US, most prefer to rent, at least initially.

-While the cost of living in Seattle is generally low in comparison to the rest of the USA, accommodation doesn't come cheap.
-In fact, rental costs in Seattle are some of the most expensive in the USA.
-Expats will find that with growing numbers of people moving to Seattle, from both within the country and abroad, there is a shortage of rental properties.
+The cost of living in Seattle is high, and accommodation doesn't come cheap.
+In fact, rental prices in Seattle are some of the most expensive in the country.
+Also, newcomers will find that with growing numbers of people moving to Seattle from both within the country and abroad, there is a shortage of rental properties.

 Types of accommodation in Seattle

-Seattle has a good range of accommodation, from modern loft conversions in the city centre to larger family homes in the leafy suburbs, but expats will find that good properties are snapped up quickly.
+Seattle has a good range of accommodation, from modern loft conversions in the city centre to larger family homes in the leafy suburbs, but good properties are often snapped up quickly.
 As is the case in most cities, properties in the suburbs will generally be more spacious and affordable than those found downtown.
 Most rental properties come fully furnished.

 Finding accommodation in Seattle